RaspAP/raspap-docs/docs/faq.md

 With adapters that use in-kernel drivers, you may simply plug the adapter in and it will work.
 Many people find that using adapters with in-kernel drivers is a better solution than buying an adapter that requires drivers to be found, downloaded, compiled, installed, fixed and reinstalled.

+## <a name="passphrase"></a>What are the passphrase requirements used by RaspAP?
+The requirements are based on [IEEE standard 802.11i-2004](https://en.wikipedia.org/wiki/IEEE_802.11i-2004) which defines a passphrase as a sequence of between 8 and 63 ASCII-encoded characters.
+Furthermore, each character in the passphrase must have a decimal encoding in the range of 32 to 126 (IEEE Std.
+802.11i-2004, Annex H.4.1).
+These are often known as [printable characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters) that represent letters, digits, punctuation marks and a few miscellaneous symbols.

+This means that so-called special characters, or extended ASCII codes, are not permitted in a passphrase.
+For example, the Euro sign "€", German "ä" and British pound symbol "£" fall outside this range.

+RaspAP will automatically generate a secure passphrase, or PSK, for you.
+On the **Hotspot > Security** tab, click or tap the magic icon :fontawesome-solid-magic: next to the PSK input.
+Choose **Save settings** and **Restart hotspot** for the changes to take effect.

 ## <a name="noip"></a>Clients cannot obtain an IP address from the AP.
 Clients may receive a "failed to obtain IP address" or similar error message when connecting to your AP.
 These are the most frequent reasons for this error: